SMagnati/Brain-Map/README.md

 ### Acknowledgement
 We would like to thank the medical student Giada Gaveglio for her dedication and assistance in developing the pipeline figure.
 Thank you!
+It is also necessary to thank OpenAI (https://openai.com/) and its AI language, ChatGPT (version 3.5), which facilitated the development of various parts of the code.

-Thank you to all for your interest in our research!
+Last but not least, thank you to all for your interest in our research!

+                                                                                                                            Stefano Magnati, Eugenio Alladio and Professor Enrico Bracco